 The new law has several sections which will impact the buildings in which DC residents and businesses live and work.
 In this post, we’re going to focus on Title III of the Clean Energy Omnibus Amendment Act, which is designed to make the city’s existing buildings more efficient.

-Title III.
-Building Energy Performance Standards and Benchmarking
+Building Energy Performance Standards (BEPS) and Benchmarking

 Title III focuses on improving the energy efficiency of existing buildings.
 In short, this section of the law requires that existing buildings demonstrate a minimum level of energy efficiency to meet the Building Energy Performance Standards (BEPS).
 Buildings will demonstrate compliance with the performance standards by tracking annual energy consumption through the established Energy Benchmarking program.
 Buildings that perform below the median baseline established by DC’s Department of Energy and Environment (DOEE) will then need to demonstrate improvement or face financial fines.